crispab/codekvast/README.md

 ## Development environment

+### JDK

+Java 8 is required.
+OpenJDK is recommended.

 ### Build tool

 Codekvast uses **Gradle** as build tool.
 It uses the Gradle Wrapper, `gradlew`, which is checked in at the root of the workspace.